 – in March 2008 as a free online source of key municipal market information for retail investors.
 The EMMA website serves as the venue for public access to variable rate security information, transaction data, primary market disclosures and continuing disclosures described below, as well as market statistics and investor education.

 Primary Market Disclosures – The MSRB makes available official statements, preliminary official and advance refunding documents for free on the EMMA website.
 Underwriters have been required by MSRB rules to provide these documents along with related information about the issues to the MSRB since 1990.
-The MSRB also collects and makes available 529 college savings plan documents.
+The MSRB also collects and makes available 529 college savings plan documents and ABLE program documents.

 Continuing Disclosures – Continuing disclosures consist of material information about a municipal security that arises after its initial issuance.
 Since July 2009, EMMA has been the centralized repository of all continuing disclosures in the municipal market pursuant to Securities and Exchange Commission (SEC) Rule 15c2-12.
 In addition to disclosures identified in SEC rules, the MSRB also provides issuers and obligated persons with the ability to voluntarily post additional disclosures about their securities to EMMA.